 - Tobacco, drug, and alcohol use

 After a physical exam, your doctor will use an EKG, or electrocardiogram, to check your heart’s electrical activity.
-She may also ask you to wear a monitor, called a Holter, for anywhere from a day to a month to track the rhythm of your heart.
+They may also ask you to wear a monitor, called a Holter, for anywhere from a day to a month to track the rhythm of your heart.

 For second- and third-degree heart block, you may get a small device called a pacemaker in your chest.
 This is considered “minor” surgery and you’ll be sedated for it.
 Like a backup electrical system, it reminds the heart to beat at a normal rate if it slows or stops.